Not dreaming at moment of understanding—even in a dream

 And the next moment?
 [Akusala, mostly.]

-[Jonothan] Doesn't it require pañña to understand moments of kusala from akusala?
+[Jonothan] Doesn't it require paññā to distinguish moments of kusala from akusala?

 Kha!
-Sawadee kha, everyone.
+Sawasdee kha, everyone.

 Mp3 audio file: https://drive.google.com/file/d/1hi0uwgdFM5tmPQ3kwq5sG2XFpPAJDC6V